ICAPS 2026 Summer School

 Tutorial on GenAI in Planning

-Nir Lipovetsky
+Nir Lipovetzky

 (University of Melbourne)